Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

+Therefore, the assumption of Theorem \ref{prop:cautious} is satisfied, and we conclude that our random walk has trivial boundary.

-Now if we have a finite centered first moment random walk, we apply Theorem \ref{prop:cautious} for $f(n)=n$.
-By the Law of Large Numbers, any finite first moment centered measure on $\mathbb{Z}^d$ (and more generally, on any finitely generated Abelian group) has zero drift, and $l(X_n)/n \to 0$ almost surely.
+Now we assume that the Krull dimenison is one and the defining measure $\mu$ is centered and has finite first moment.
+We apply Theorem \ref{prop:cautious} for $f(n)=n$.
+By the Law of Large Numbers, any finite first moment centered measure on $\mathbb{Z}^d$ (and more generally, on any finitely generated abelian group) has zero drift, and $l(X_n)/n \to 0$ almost surely.
 Thus we have $f(n)$-cautiousness for $f(n)=n$.
-The fact that dimension of our extension $\le 1$ implies by Lemma \ref{prop:mainsection6} (Lemma about dimension of obtainable vector spaces) that for all $\delta$ $\Span(\delta n, n) \le c^{\delta n}$ for some $c>0$ and all $n$.
-Which implies that the bounds of Proposition $\ref{prop:cautious}$ are satisfied proving the second part of the first claim.
+In the $p$-torsion case we observe the following.
+We use Lemma \ref{prop:mainsection6} (the lemma about the dimension of obtainable vector spaces).
+The fact that the dimension of our extension $\le 1$ implies, in view of this Lemma, that for all $\delta>0$ $\Span(\delta n, n) \le c^{\delta n}$ for some $c>0$ and all $n$.